-49.4.6 2.6 Import the Template
+52.4.6 2.6 Import the Template

 Go to Admin -> Templates section of Kylo.
-Import the 'S3 Data Ingest' bundle from the kylo source repo path: samples/templates/nifi-1.0/s3_data_ingest.template.zip
+Import the 'S3 Data Ingest' bundle from the kylo source repo path: samples/templates/nifi-1.0/s3_data_ingest.template.zip, making sure to import the reusable portion as well as overwriting any previous versions of the template.

-49.4.7 2.7 Create the Data Ingest Feed
+52.4.7 2.7 Create the Data Ingest Feed